jhegg/simple-yum-repo-webserver/README.md

 You could also run the container in the background, by replacing `-it` with `-d`: `docker run -d --rm -p 80:80 -v /path/to/local/rpms:/usr/share/nginx/html --name simple-yum-repo-webserver simple-yum-repo-webserver` .
 You will then need to stop the container using `docker stop simple-yum-repo-webserver` instead of `Ctrl+C`.

-You could choose to use a random port on the host, in particular if port 80 is already used, by replacing `-p 80:80` with `-P`: `docker run -d --rm -P -v /path/to/local/rpms:/usr/share/nginx/html --name simple-yum-repo-webserver simple-yum-repo-webserver` .
+You could choose to use a random port on the host, in particular if port 80 is already used, by replacing `-p 80:80` with `-P`: `docker run -d --rm -P -v /path/to/local/rpms:/usr/share/nginx/html --name simple-yum-repo-webserver joshhegg/simple-yum-repo-webserver` .
 You will then need to inspect the container port status using `docker ps` to see which port has been selected.

 ## Notes